 Marking the end of Lent, Holy Week leads to Good Friday which commemorates the crucifixion and death of Jesus Christ who died for our sins on the cross.
 This weekend, on Easter Sunday, we celebrate his resurrection.
 Easter is also linked to the Jewish Passover by symbolism and where it falls on the calendar.
 Easter customs vary across the Christian world, but decorating Easter eggs is a common motif.

 In the Western world, Easter takes on secular customs, such as egg hunts and the Easter bunny.
 The English tradition of wearing new clothes at Easter would have been gleefully followed by the women of Downton Abbey, although I am not so sure about the Dowager.
 The Easter Bonnet, made famous by Judy Garland in Irving Berlin’s Easter Parade is the last of this tradition, which was to keep in harmony with the renewal of the year and the promise of spiritual renewal and redemption.

-There are many traditional dishes which were enjoyed as favorites in the Downton era and still continue on today.
-A few Easter recipes from my cookbook are featured in Everything Zoomer Magazine, including hot cross buns, leg of ham and simnel cake which we also include below.
-We have also made easy baked ham and last week’s ham and potato soup to do justice to your left over ham bone.
+There are many traditional dishes that were enjoyed as favourites in the Downton era and still continue on today.
+A few Easter recipes from my cookbook were featured in Everything Zoomer Magazine, including hot cross buns, roast lamb and simnel cake which we also include below.
+We have also made easy-baked ham and ham soup to do justice to your leftover ham bone.

 My Chat with Cooking’s Most Famous Bow Tie

 Tuesday was a big day.
 I was interviewed by none other than Christopher Kimball, the face of America’s Test Kitchen.